-You have insurance to avoid the financial impact, legal hoo-ha and material inconvenience of something going wrong.
+You have insurance to avoid the financial impact, legal hoo-ha and material inconvenience of something going wrong in your business.

 When it does go wrong, and you claim, you need all the help you can get.

-Thankfully, if the worst happens, a broker represents you not the insurer.
+Thankfully a broker represents you, not the insurer.
 It’s their job to look after your interests.

 For example, professional indemnity and public liability insurance claims are unsettling, time-consuming and complicated.
 If you’re caught up in one, your broker is your ally.
-They’ll keep an eye on the claim’s progress, making sure everything happens when it should, while lending a sympathetic ear and a shoulder to cry on and a mouthful of good advice.
+They’ll keep an eye on the claim’s progress, making sure everything happens when it should, while lending a sympathetic ear, a shoulder to cry on and a mouthful of good advice.

 They understand the technicalities of your insurance and, in the event of a disputed claim, can argue the case on an equal footing with the insurer.
-They might not always succeed but they have more influence than the average man in the street.
+They might not always succeed but they have more clout than, well, you.
+So it’s worth a try.

-One day you might be quietly chuffed that you have one.
+One day you might be quietly chuffed that you used one.